mohamearif/Salesforce-PayPal-Transaction-Integration/README.md

     c.
 ExcludeAccountContact - Avoid creating accounts and contacts while exporting PayPal Transactions to Salesforce.

     d.
 PageSize - Setting the PageSize of the export per API call on the Queueable Apex.

+### Step 7: Existing Data Export (Optional)

+If you have existing transactions on the PayPal account that you want to export to Salesforce then please open the file scripts/apex/ExistingDataExportToSalesforce.apex on this project and follow through the steps on top section of the file.